Discussion

 -function to combine p-values across studies.
 Three characteristics were analyzed: Maximum Bayes Factor (BF), BF Energy, and the amplitude sum of the BF curve’s Fast Fourier Transform (FFT).

 In contrast, none of the three characteristics demonstrated statistically significant results for the control conditions.
-However, these significant results in experimental conditions do not necessarily translate into a substantial overall effect, as no significant effect was found in the aggregate meta-analysis of micro-PK interventions.
-They do, however, indicate that the observed changes in evidence are not likely due to random variation.
+However, these significant results for two of the three measures in experimental conditions do not necessarily translate into a substantial overall effect, as only a marginally significant effect was found in the aggregate meta-analysis of micro-PK interventions.
+They do, however, indicate that the observed changes in evidence accumulation patterns are not likely due to random variation alone, suggesting that experimental manipulations may influence the temporal dynamics of evidence accumulation even when they do not produce detectable overall effects.

 Addressing Publication Bias